binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Logging configuration should not be in the application startup file.
 It should be in the configuration files.
 This is discussed further under the ["Store Configuration in Configuration files"](#web-applications-countermeasures-management-of-application-secrets-store-configuration) section.

-Notice the syslog transport in the configuration below.
+Notice the syslog transport in the configuration below starting on line 39.

-{title="default.js", linenos=off, lang=JavaScript}
+{title="default.js", linenos=on, lang=JavaScript}
     module.exports = {
        logger: {
           colours: {